-My first monograph, Nabokov’s Canon: From Onegin to Ada, was published by Northwestern University Press in 2016, and selected for the Studies of the Harriman Institute series.
-My earlier work on Nabokov has led to two special journal issues (Ulbandus: Columbia University Slavic Review and the Nabokov Online Journal), and five articles on topics ranging from remediation to translation theory.
-Most recently, I co-edited with Brian Boyd a volume of unexpected approaches to Nabokov’s work, Nabokov Upside Down, due out with Northwestern University Press in February 2017.
+My first monograph, Nabokov’s Canon: From Onegin to Ada, was published by Northwestern University Press in 2016 and selected for the Studies of the Harriman Institute series.
+My earlier work on Nabokov has led to two special journal issues (Ulbandus: Columbia University Slavic Review and the Nabokov Online Journal), and articles on topics ranging from remediation to translation theory.
+I recently co-edited a volume of unexpected approaches to Nabokov’s work with Brian Boyd, Nabokov Upside Down, also published by Northwestern University Press in 2017.

 I am currently working on my second monograph, Avant-Garde Post – : Radical Poetics After the Soviet Union.
-I have published or submitted two articles corresponding to two chapters of the book—on the poets Kirill Medvedev and Roman Osminkin, in Zeitschrift für Slavische Philologie 70.1 (2014) and the collected volume The Shrew Untamed: Cultural Forms of Political Protest in Russia (eds.
-Birgit Beumers, Alexander Etkind, Olga Gurova, and Sanna Turema, Routledge, forthcoming 2016), respectively.
-The former has been reprinted for Stanford University’s digital salon ARCADE, and will be reprinted again in the volume The Idea of the Avant-Garde and What it Means Today (ed.
-Marc Léger, Manchester University Press, planned publication 2016).
+I have published two articles corresponding to two chapters of the book—on the poets Kirill Medvedev and Roman Osminkin, in Zeitschrift für Slavische Philologie 70.1 (2014) and the collected volume Cultural Forms of Political Protest in Russia (eds.
+Birgit Beumers, Alexander Etkind, Olga Gurova, and Sanna Turema, Routledge, 2017).
+The former has been reprinted for Stanford University’s digital salon ARCADE, and will be reprinted again in the volume The Idea of the Avant-Garde and What it Means Today (second edition, ed.
+Marc Léger, Black Dog Publishing and NeMe, forthcoming in 2018).